GoogleCloudPlatform/monitoring-dashboard-samples/terraform/agents/bindplane/README.md

-# Deploying Cloud Opts Agent with Terraform
+# Deploying BindPlane Agent with Terraform

 This directory serves as an example on how to leverage Terraform's [template_file](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file) to deploy the BindPlanbe Agent to Linux and Windows.